-In April 2016, changes to Building Regulations R153 were finalised.
-For applications made on or after 1 January 2017 new buildings are required to have physical infrastructure to support high-speed broadband (greater than 30Mbps).
-However, there is no requirement to provide external or sitewide infrastructure beyond the access point.
+In April 2016, changes to Building Regulations R155 were finalised.
+For applications made Applying to new building regulations, applications made on or after 1 January 2017 require-new buildings are required to have physical infrastructure to support high-speed broadband (greater than 30Mbps).
+However, there is no requirement to provide external or site-wide infrastructure beyond the access point.

 The availability of high-speed broadband is clearly of major strategic significance for Norfolk.
 The further rollout of broadband cannot be required through any current Local Plan, but the Norfolk authorities work closely with Better Broadband for Norfolk and other bodies and providers to ensure that high-speed broadband is delivered to more parts of the county as soon as is practicable.
 Emerging Local Plans will consider the extent to which they could require high-speed broadband to be delivered as part of new developments; the revised National Planning Policy Framework (NPPF), which is due out in spring 2018, might make this easier.
 The Authorities will also engage proactively with broadband and mobile network providers to better encourage the rollout of new infrastructure, particularly Openreach, and will seek to involve Openreach at the pre-application stage of major residential and commercial planning applications, as well as through consultations on the emerging Local Plans.
+The further rollout of broadband is probably less a strategic planning issue than a development management issue - the strategic planning system cannot currently require broadband connections to be made (although the Housing White Paper proposes to require Local Plans to set out how high quality digital infrastructure will be delivered in their area).